figaw/jenkins-shared-libraries/README.md

 not mining bitcoin on your Jenkins, you can use the demos and tailor them to your needs.

 ..
 You probably shouldn't have a `Jenkinsfile` in your Shared Library 🙃

+### scripted-pipelines folder

+A folder with examples of scripted pipelines that makes use of the library

 ## Contributions